jackson951/Telemetry-Management-API-CRUD-operations/README.md

 - **GET /api/telemetry/GetSavingsByClient**
   - Retrieves cumulative time and cost savings by client, filtered by Client ID and date range.

+## Security

+- Authentication is set up to restrict access.
+- No credentials are stored on GitHub.

 ## Usage

 - To log a new telemetry entry, send a POST request with the required data.